GLiUMN/MergentProcessing/README.md

 Some examples of the extracted tables and original PDFs can also be found in folder "Step_3".

 ## Step 4 Classify the extracted tables
+Since every PDF page can contain more than one tables, we want to know which specific table is tax reconciliation table.
+Hence, we train a classifier using fastText to classify the tables.
+This classifier is trained by Thomas.
+The details about the classifier can be found in the tech appendix documentation.
+The code and classifier model can be found in folder "Step_4".
+The code converts the CSV tables into texts, and transforms the texts to fastText.
+After running the classifier, the code returns a CSV table, indicating which table is classified as target table (tax reconciliation table) or non-target table and the associated confidence level.

 ## Step 5 Parse the tax reconciliation tables